chigface/Fun-with-Python/README.md

 Given a number, say prod (for product), we search two Fibonacci numbers F(n) and F(n+1) verifying F(n) * F(n+1) = prod.
 This function product_fib takes an integer (prod) and returns an array:

+## RGB To Hex Conversion
+The rgb function is incomplete.
+Complete it so that passing in RGB decimal values will result in a hexadecimal representation being returned.
+Valid decimal values for RGB are 0 - 255.
+Any values that fall out of that range must be rounded to the closest valid value.

+## Tic-Tac-Toe Checker
+If we were to set up a Tic-Tac-Toe game, we would want to know whether the board's current state is solved, wouldn't we?
+Our goal is to create a function that will check that for us!
+#### We want our function to return:
+1. -1 if the board is not yet finished (there are empty spots),
+2. -1 if "X" won,
+3. 2 if "O" won,
+4. 0 if it's a cat's game (i.e. a draw).